hata6502/editorjs-examples/README.md

-# editorjs-typescript
+# editorjs-examples

-Examples of using Editor.js in TypeScript.
+Examples of using Editor.js